 In practice, students under 13 shouldn't see the Twitter or Facebook buttons that would allow them to post images since both Twitter and Facebook try to prevent children under 13 from creating accounts.
 But, if a student under 13 does create a Facebook or Twitter account, and has these apps on their iPad, their parents, teachers, or IT directors can prevent students from posting images in Facebook or Twitter by doing one of the following things:

 1. Use the iOS parental controls to enable restrictions on the device.

 2. Use the iOS parental controls to restrict access to the Facebook or Twitter apps.

 Digital World Biology has a monthly newsletter with science activities and interesting molecules that can be viewed with our applications.
 These newsletters are written for teachers, students (over 13 years of age), and scientists.
+If you subscribe to our newsletter, your email will be stored in MailChimp.
 If you believe your child has subscribed to the newsletter or if you have subscribed and wish to opt out of receiving our newsletters, either contact us and ask to be removed or use the unsubscribe link at the bottom of any of our newsletters.
 All subscription information will be deleted.

 Please contact us if you have any questions or concerns.